davidstutz/hierarchical-graph-based-video-segmentation/README.md

         Superpixel benchmark and comparison.
         In Forum Bildverarbeitung, Regensburg, Germany, November 2012.

 The algorithm is based on optical flow, therefore a command line tool to pre-compute optical flow using OpenCV is provided.
-For further optical flow algorithms, we refer to the [Sintel dataset](http://sintel.is.tue.mpg.de/results).
-Note that `alley_1` includes ten frames of a sample sequence taken from the Sintel dataset and the `alley_1_flow` folder contains the ground truth flow in the correct format (the original format is not compatible with this implementation; code provided by the Sintel dataset has been used for conversion).
+Further, the `alley_1` sequence form the [Sintel dataset]() [6] is provided.
+Pre-computed flow (in the correct format, see `alley_1_flow` and `optical_flow_cli`) as well as ground truth is provided (see `alley_1_gt`).

+    [6] D. J. Butler, J. Wulff, G. B. Stanley and M. J. Black.
+        A naturalistic open source movie for optical flow evaluation.
+        In European Conference on Computer Vision, pages 611--625, October 2012.

 ![Example: original sequence, initial oversegmentation and a selected hierarchy level.](results/alley_1_full_spaced_690.png?raw=true "Example: original sequence, initial oversegmentation and a selected hierarchy level.")